wu-jingtao/EventSpace.js/README.en.md

 But sometimes we do need After registering listeners obtain a data immediately，to initialize.

 Through ` cache ` function to cache the data from  the specify path.
-After cached. can invoke ` requestCache ` method To send the cached data to a receiver which on a another path.
+After cached. can invoke ` requestCache ` method to send the cached data to a receiver which on a another path.
-Or you can call ` getCache ` method directly to obtain.
+Or you can call ` getCache ` method to obtain directly.

-` requestCache ` method takes two parameters.The first is a path string corresponding to the data stored in the cache, The second is to send the data  to which path.
+` requestCache ` method takes two parameters.The first is a path string ,corresponding to the data stored in the cache, The second is a path, send the data  to which path.

 E.g：